-The objectives for managing land, water, and living resources is a matter of societal choice, determined through negotiations and trade-offs among stakeholders having different perceptions, interests, and intentions.
+The objectives for managing land, water, and living resources is a matter of societal 1.1 choice, determined through negotiations and trade-offs among stakeholders having different perceptions, interests, and intentions.
 In this regard it should be noted that:

-- Human society is diverse in the kind and manner of relationships that different groups have with the natural world, each viewing the world around them in different ways and emphasising their own economic, cultural, and societal interests and needs. - All relevant sectors of society need to have their interests equitably treated, which may involve providing for different outcomes in separate locations or at different times. - It is also necessary to ensure that the needs of future generations and the natural world are adequately represented. - Given this diversity, good decision-making processes that provide for negotiations and trade-offs are necessary to establish broadly acceptable objectives for the management of particular areas and their living resources. - Good decision-making processes incorporate the following characteristics: - All interested parties (particularly including indigenous and local communities) should be involved in the process, - It needs to be a clear how decisions are reached and who the decision-maker(s) is(are), - The decision-makers should be accountable to the appropriate communities of interest, - The criteria for decisions should be appropriate and transparent, and - Decisions should be based on, and contribute to, inter-sectoral communication and coordination. - Good decisions depend on those involved having access to accurate and timely information and the capacity to apply this knowledge.
+- Human society is diverse in the kind and manner of relationships that different groups have with the natural world, each viewing the world around them in different ways and emphasising their own economic, cultural, and societal interests and needs. - All relevant sectors of society need to have their interests equitably treated, which 1.3 may involve providing for different outcomes in separate locations or at different times.
+1.4 - It is also necessary to ensure that the needs of future generations and the natural world are adequately represented. - Given this diversity, good decision-making processes that provide for negotiations and trade-offs are necessary to establish broadly acceptable objectives for the 1.5 management of particular areas and their living resources. - Good decision-making processes incorporate the following characteristics: - All interested parties (particularly including indigenous and local communities) should be involved in the process, 1.6 - It needs to be a clear how decisions are reached and who the decision-maker(s) is(are), - The decision-makers should be accountable to the appropriate communities of interest, - The criteria for decisions should be appropriate and transparent, and - Decisions should be based on, and contribute to, inter-sectoral communication and coordination. - Good decisions depend on those involved having access to accurate and timely 1.8

-- 1.1 Involve all stakeholders (interested parties) (including indigenous and local communities) in: - clearly articulating, defining and agreeing upon the goals of management - defining problems - making choices (in principle 12). - 1.2 There need to be clearly defined boundaries (in time and space) for the management unit that is the subject of the societal choice process. - 1.3 Ensure that those stakeholders that cannot directly represent themselves (e.g. future generations, the natural world) are adequately represented by someone else. - 1.4 Ensure that all stakeholders have an equitable capacity to be effectively involved, including through ensuring equitable access to information, ability to participate in the processes, etc. - 1.5 Ensure that the decision-making process compensates for any inequities of power in society, in order to ensure that those who are normally marginalised (e.g. women, the poor, indigenous people) are not excluded or stifled in their participation. - 1.6 Determine who the decision-makers are for each decision, how the decisions will be taken (what process will be used), and what are the limits on the discretion of the decision-maker (e.g. what are the criteria for the decision in law, what is the overall policy guidance within which the decision must fit, etc). - 1.7 Ensure that the recognition of stakeholder interests occurs within the full range of decisions over time and space and levels.
-In doing so, however, ensure that "stakeholder fatigue" does not develop, by incorporating known stakeholder views into future decisions, and allowing efficient stakeholder input. - 1.8 Where possible, use existing societal mechanisms, or build new mechanisms that are compatible with existing or desired societal conditions. - 1.9 Ensure that decision-makers are accountable to the appropriate communities of interest.
+- Involve all stakeholders (interested parties) (including indigenous and local communities) in: - clearly articulating, defining and agreeing upon the goals of management - defining problems - making choices (in principle 12).

+There need to be clearly defined boundaries (in time and space) for the management unit that is the subject of the societal choice process.

+- Ensure that those stakeholders that cannot directly represent themselves are adequately represented by someone else. - Ensure that all stakeholders have an equitable capacity to be effectively involved, including through ensuring equitable access to information, ability to participate in the processes, etc. - Ensure that the decision-making process compensates for any inequities of power in society, in order to ensure that those who are normally marginalized (e.g. women, the poor, indigenous people) are not excluded or stifled in their participation. - Determine who the decision-makers are for each decision, how the decisions will be taken (what process will be used), and what are the limits on the discretion of the decision-maker (e.g. what are the criteria for the decision in law, what is the overall policy guidance within which the decision must fit, etc). - 1.7 Ensure that the recognition of stakeholder interests occurs within the full range of decisions over time and space and levels.
+In doing so, however, ensure that "stakeholder fatigue" does not develop, by incorporating known stakeholder views into future decisions, and allowing efficient stakeholder input. - Where possible, use existing societal mechanisms, or build new mechanisms that are compatible with existing or desired societal conditions.